Greek inspired meatballs with sun-dried tomato orzo and whipped feta is a hearty and delicious meal that everyone will love!

 For the Whipped Feta:

-- 7 oz package of feta cheese
+- 7 ounce package of feta cheese

 - ¼ cup full fat Greek yogurt

-- 2 tbsp olive oil
+- 2 tablespoons olive oil

 Instructions